Trump says at antisemitism event that Jewish voters would bear some blame if he loses in November

 “Treating Jews and Israel as political footballs makes Jews, Israel and all of us less safe.
 Dividing Jews into ‘good’ and ‘bad’ camps and engaging in dual loyalty tropes further normalizes antisemitism,” Spitalnick added.
 “This is not partisan politics – it’s about the fundamental safety of the Jewish community.”

-In an interview in March, Trump said that any Jewish person who votes for Democrats “hates their religion” and hates “everything about Israel,” again playing into an antisemitic trope that Jewish Americans have dual loyalties to the US and to Israel.
+In an interview in March, Trump said that any Jewish person who votes for Democrats “hates their religion” and hates “everything about Israel.”

 “You’re not gonna support me because I don’t want your money.
 You want to control your politicians, that’s fine,” Trump said at the Republican Jewish Coalition in December 2015.
 “I’m a negotiator like you folks, we are negotiators.”